jjggu97/Birthday-paradox-simulation/README.md

 ---

 ### How to use
-Run the script and input the number of people when prompted.
+Run the script when prompted.

 The script will run simulations and plot the probability of a birthday match for different group sizes.